Torre del Mar: History

+A large 6th- to 8th-century necropolis was uncovered in 1967 during agricultural excavation (which damaged part of it).
+Systematic excavation was begun in 1971 by the German Archaeological Institute.

-There is archaeological evidence of a 7th-century Phoenician necropolis located in the farmhouse of Casa de la Viña; there was also once a Punic-Roman city called Maenoba or Menoba (Cerro del Mar), at the mouth of the river Velez, which was a production and distribution centre for the famous Roman garum.
-Despite this, we can consider Torre del Mar a relatively new settlement, founded at the start of the 16th century, a settlement protected by a small castle from the Nasrid dynasty, known as Alcozaiba Tower.
+There was also once a Punic-Roman city called Maenoba or Menoba (Cerro del Mar), at the mouth of the river Velez, which was a production and distribution centre for the famous Roman garum.

+Despite this, Torre del Mar can be considered a relatively new settlement, founded at the start of the 16th century, a settlement protected by a small castle from the Nasrid dynasty, known as Alcozaiba Tower.
 This was renamed "Torre de la Mar" (tower of the sea) in 1487 when it was taken by the Catholic Monarchs.
 At this time it was ceded to Ruiz López de Toledo who refused the offering and donated it to the city of Velez-Málaga, this was later confirmed in the year 1571 when King Charles I confirmed the permanent concession of the castle to Velez-Málaga.

 During the 16th and 17th centuries, a deep re-modelling of the Islamic defence site was undertaken.
 However, it wasn’t until 1730 that important reformation of the castle was undertaken to adapt it for artillery, with the aim of relieving, as much as possible, the effects of the attacks from the British naval fleet.
 It was in this latter century, in 1704, that the waters of this coast witnessed a bloody naval conflict (the Battle of Velez-Málaga) between Franco-Spanish and Anglo-Dutch fleets as part of the Spanish War of Succession.
 This battle was settled without a clear winner, despite the numerous casualties suffered on both sides.

 Throughout the 18th century, a gradual urban development was started, with the building of houses in the areas surrounding the castle.
 These were grouped around the farmstead of the Casa de la Viña, where a small neighbourhood was built.
 As well as the building of new houses, in 1748, the hermitage of Our Lady of las Angustias was erected.